Fishawack Group of Companies: Privacy and Data Protection Policy

 - a breach of the rules and procedures identified in this policy by a member of staff may lead to disciplinary action being taken.

-The Company will take appropriate security measures against unlawful or unauthorised Processing of Personal Data, and against the accidental loss of, or damage to, Personal Data.
+The Group will take appropriate security measures against unlawful or unauthorised Processing of Personal Data, and against the accidental loss of, or damage to, Personal Data.
 We have procedures and technologies in place which are designed to maintain the security of Personal Data from the point of collection to the point of destruction.

 Right to access personal information